TetieWasTaken/BobTheBot/README.md

 1. Clone this repository using the following command: `git clone https://github.com/TetieWasTaken/BobTheBot.git`.
 2. Run `npm install` to install all the required dependencies.
-3. Add a .env file in the root with the following;
+3. Add a .env file in `apps/BobTheBot/src` with the following;

 ```
 BOT_TOKEN = <YOUR_BOT_TOKEN>